Okay, okay—maybe I’m getting ahead of myself.

 You’ll be able to identify the different types of characters used in Japanese writing and will have a three-step study plan to master all of them.
 You’ll feel confident navigating the wild world of Japanese writing systems, and may even start to appreciate the unique chaos.

 (As for translating the above, we’ll let you off the hook: “Good evening!
-Can you read this?”)
+Can you read this?”
+The reading for that in Japanese is: “Konnichiwa!
+Anata ha kore wo yomemimasu ka?”)

 You’ll also need reading skills to navigate the country.
 Especially outside of the major cities, train stations, roads, signs, menus and even toilets will all be labeled in Japanese.
-Without the ability to read the characters you may end up in some hot water because you couldn’t differentiate 女 (おんな) — woman from 男 (おとこ) — man and walked into the wrong side of a public bath.
+Without the ability to read the characters, you may end up in some hot water because you couldn’t differentiate 女 (おんな, onna) — woman from 男 (おとこ, otoko) — man and walked into the wrong side of a public bath.

 Reading will also deepen your understanding of the language and culture as a whole.
-Even if you intend to primarily speak, knowing kanji in particular will grant extra insight into the etymology, history and meaning of Japanese words.
+Even if you intend to primarily learn spoken Japanese, knowing kanji in particular will grant extra insight into the etymology, history and meaning of Japanese words.

 One of the reasons Japanese reading is so tricky is that there are several distinct systems all being utilized in unison.
 In English, we have our alphabet containing both upper and lower case letters, as well as numbers.
 But Japanese essentially has two syllabaries to draw from, two sets of numbers, an alphabet and a mountain of logograms.